myplaceonline/posixcube/README.md

       -z SPEC   Use the SPEC set of options from the ./cubespecs.ini file -a        Asynchronously execute remote CUBEs/COMMANDs.
 Works on Bash only.
       -y        If a HOST returns a non-zero code, continue processing other HOSTs.
+      -S        Run cube_package and cube_service APIs as superuser.
       -i FILE   SSH `-i` option for identity file.
       -p PORT   SSH `-p` option.
       -o K=V    SSH `-o` option.
 Option may be specified multiple times.
 Defaults